ErichDonGubler/mscbot/CONTRIBUTING.md

 ### Environment variables

 See config.rs for the environment variables expected.
 Also, rocket env vars are supported.

-### Database dumps

-It can be useful to have a database with some existing data to start from.
-"Bootstrap" files are available at https://www.dropbox.com/sh/dl4pxj1d49ici1f/AAAzZQxWVqQzVk_zOksn0Rbya?dl=0.
-They usually are behind several migrations, so you'll still need to run the migrations if you start from one.

 ### Running server processes